The Basic of Preventing Fraud

-A preventive action should begin from a recruitment process.
-Before a company opens its doors to new employees, managers should stop and ask themselves “Do I really know this person well enough to trust them with my money, confidential information, and above all my reputation?”
-Many companies believe that their recruitment procedures will deal with this question.
-However, they should bear in mind that:
+A preventive action should commence with the recruitment procedure.
+Before a company opens its doors to new employees, managers should stop and ask themselves “Do I possess adequate knowledge about this individual to entrust them with my finances, confidential data, and, most importantly, my reputation?”
+Many companies hold the belief that their recruitment procedures effectively address this concern.
+However, they should be mindful of the following:

-- 18% of employees think it is necessary to exaggerate on their curriculum vitae;
+- 18% of employees believe it is necessary to embellish their resumes.

-- 36% of organizations state that untruths on CV’s cost them significant time and money.
+- 36% of organizations assert that inaccuracies in CVs result in significant time and monetary losses.

 Organizations should check each new candidate thoroughly.
 The more senior the position, the more thorough this checking should be.
 Senior staff has more opportunity to commit fraud as they are in positions of trust and tend to have the ability to authorize payments and approve contracts.
 They are also more likely to commit frauds that can permanently damage their organization.